 Keeping in the view the need of large scale RE integration with the grid and achieving a smooth energy transition, Ministry of Power has notified Bidding Guidelines for Procurement and Utilization of Battery Energy Storage Systems on March 11, 2022.
-Based on the above BESS bidding Guidelines, a pilot project on 1000MWh Battery Energy Storage System (BESS) has been awarded based on transparent bidding.
+Based on the above BESS bidding Guidelines, a pilot project on

-Correspondence Office: 406, Hubtown Solaris, N. S. Phadke Marg, Andheri (E), Mumbai - 400069 T:+91-22-6140 8000
+Registered Office: 406, Hubtown Solaris, N. S. Phadke Marg, Andheri (E), Mumbai - 400069 T: +91-22-6140 8000